The Most Valuable Crypto Companies in 2026, Ranked and Explained

 Stablecoin issuance is the most profitable business model in crypto.
 Tether generated $10 billion in profit in 2025 with fewer than 200 employees.
 Circle pulled in $2.4 billion in revenue.
 Their business model (hold dollar reserves, invest in Treasuries, keep the yield) is closer to a money-market fund than a technology company.
 The fact that Tether alone may be worth more than Goldman Sachs tells you something about where economic value concentrates in the crypto ecosystem.

 Exchanges remain the gatekeepers.
 Binance, Coinbase, and Kraken collectively handle the majority of regulated crypto trading worldwide.
 Their valuations reflect the volume-dependent fee model that has powered the industry since its earliest days.
-But the recent IPO wave is forcing transparency: Coinbase's public earnings reveal how sensitive exchange revenue is to market conditions, with a Q4 2025 loss driven directly by declining volumes.
+But the IPO wave is forcing transparency: Coinbase's public earnings reveal how sensitive exchange revenue is to market conditions.

 Infrastructure is often invisible but highly valued.
-Companies like Fireblocks (custody technology used by BNY Mellon and Revolut), Alchemy (developer APIs), and Ripple (payments and brokerage infrastructure) do not have consumer-facing products that most people encounter directly.
+Companies like Fireblocks, Alchemy, and Ripple do not have consumer-facing products that most people encounter directly.
 Yet they are valued at $8 billion to $40 billion because they power the plumbing that the entire ecosystem depends on.
 Understanding this layer is essential to understanding how the crypto industry actually works.
+Blockready's Module 8 (Crypto Industry and Market Structure) maps these infrastructure layers and explains how revenue flows through the ecosystem, connecting the business models described here to the blockchain mechanics covered in earlier modules.

 The Structural Insight